-fzd5 mutants are sensitised to revealing genetic interactions affecting eye formation robustness of Wnt signalling.
-To explore this in more detail, we next used a multiplex CRISPR-Cas9 approach to abrogate the function of lrp6 and fzd4 in fzd5sgu1 mutant embryos (F0 approach; Figure 6A-B and Supplemental Table 1; Kroll et al., 2021).
-These two genes are expressed in the eyes and while LRP6 functions together with Fzd5 to activate the Wnt pathway, Fzd4 is a close paralogue of Fzd5 potentially showing functional redundancy with Fzd5.
+and suggest that these animals may be compromised in their ability to cope with additional genetic or environmental factors that challenge the robustness of Wnt signalling.
+To explore this in more detail, we next used a multiplex CRISPR-Cas9 approach to abrogate the function of lrp6 and fzd4 in fzd5^{sgu1} mutant embryos (F0 approach; Fig. 6A,B; Table S1; Kroll et al., 2021).
+These two genes are expressed in the eyes, and while Lrp6 functions together with Fzd5 to activate the Wnt pathway, Fzd4 is a close paralogue of Fzd5 potentially showing functional redundancy with Fzd5.